-Distribution to provincial milk marketing boards and agencies and recovery from provincial milk marketing boards and agencies operating surplus or deficits generated by these programs are respectively returned to or recovered from the provincial milk marketing boards and agencies on an annual basis at year-end.
+Distribution to provincial milk marketing boards and agencies and recovery from provincial milk marketing boards and agencies

+The CDC administers the Domestic Seasonality Program and the Plan C repurchase agreements throughout the year.
+Any operating surplus or deficits generated by these programs are respectively returned to or recovered from the provincial milk marketing boards and agencies on an annual basis at year-end.
 In both cases, they are reported on the Statement of Operations and Comprehensive Income (Loss) in the year that they are determined.
 In the event of an operating surplus at year-end, the return is reported under "Distribution to provincial milk marketing boards and agencies".
 For an operating deficit, the recovery is reported under "Recovery from provincial milk marketing boards and agencies".